 - Verification Worksheet for Independent Students or for Dependent Students

-Once all of the previous steps have been completed successfully, Undergraduate students must register for at least six units of course work at University College for both the fall and spring semesters and 3 hours for the summer semester.
+Once all of the previous steps have been completed successfully, Undergraduate students must register for at least six units of course work at University College for the fall, spring, and summer semesters.
 Graduate students must register for at least 4.5 units for both the fall and spring semesters and 3 hours for the summer semester.
-Click here for the summer school financial assistance application form.
+View the summer school financial assistance application form.

 Contact Student Financial Services at (314) 935-5900 to determine when your financial aid will be disbursed.